Allied Paper in 1980

 "glory days" of Allied Paper but Bryant Mill was still a busy place.

-The photos below were all taken there so I could show my parents in
+The photos below were all taken there so Jeremy Winkworth could show

 Looking from Alcott St. to the North, the